This cheesy baked tortellini recipe is simple to prep, uses everyday ingredients, and makes a cozy family meal that even picky eaters will devour!

 - You may sub the ground beef with another ground meat such as turkey or Italian sausage.

-- You may use frozen tortellini since they will thaw fast.
-I'd add on an extra 10 minutes or so onto baking time to ensure they cook through.
+- You can definitely use frozen tortellini since they will thaw fast.
+I'd add on an extra 10 minutes or so onto baking time to ensure they cook through, though.

 Questions about this tortellini bake?
 Talk to me in the comments below or leave a review!
 You can always tag me #saltandlavender on Instagram with your creations.

 Baked Tortellini (Tomato & Meat Sauce)